ghgemmer/Halloween/README.md

 **ImusShowPitchDiffStop** : Stops displaying the difference between the pitches (stops the ImusShowPitchDiff command operations)

+**ListSdCardDir** : Lists the contents of the SD card (not the one on the MP3 card, but the standalone SD card)

 **Mouth _degrees_** : Sets the Mouth servo in degrees

 **PlayOnce** : Plays the pop player once.
 This runs the previously setup prop sequence.